-The Clergy Terms and Conditions of Service 2009 places a greater measure of accountability on the clergy but also has an explicit expectation that dioceses will nurture their wellbeing.
 However, every week, St Luke’s deals with individuals struggling with clergy stress and burnout, fragmented personal relationships, dysfunctional teams and parishes and the failure of healthy boundaries.

 The scale of fire-fighting and crisis management would suggest that this is a poor economic model.
 St Luke’s is convinced from experience that dioceses would benefit enormously by putting their resources upfront and having resilience training and reflective practice groups available to all those involved in pastoral care.
 These groups are cost-effective in every way.